Transparency and Accountability

 Costs and Benefits

-CARB concluded that the updated reporting and recordkeeping requirements impose minimal to modest costs, largely rely on information operators already collect, and are offset by efficiencies gained through standardized electronic reporting—while significantly improving regulatory oversight and public accountability.
+CARB concluded that their updated reporting and recordkeeping requirements, which includes data published for the public, impose minimal to modest costs, largely rely on information operators already collect, and are offset by efficiencies gained through standardized electronic reporting—while significantly improving regulatory oversight and public accountability.